-Hear from our member schools.
+Hear from our member schools

 “…districts often lack the expertise in real world energy savings, and in many cases, the knowledge of special programming and funding.
 EAIS is able to provide these (to us).”

 have a written school radon testing and mitigation plan on public file after participating in our School Radon Training & Support System.
-This equals 32 school districts in 2 years.

-of Buildings Tested
+Of Buildings Tested for Radon

 believe there is value in having EAIS, who understands the different energy needs and budgets of education, as the energy champion for rural schools in Iowa.